Vanessa Hudgens Shows Serious Skin In Her Underwear For Sultry Photo Shoot

 But it seemed as though Vanessa’s millions of followers were definitely appreciating seeing her revealing her rock hard abs to the world in the new post on Instagram.

 “Smokin Hot,” one fan commented on the photos alongside three fire emojis.
-Another then said, “Wow!
-You look flawless.”

 A third then told the star in the comments section, “OMG Your body is so Breathtaking and your face is so Beautiful.
 Love you Goddess.”